cloudnative-pg/cloudnative-pg/docs/src/tablespaces.md

 ## Storage classes and tablespaces

-As you can for PGDATA and WAL volumes, you can use different storage classes for your tablespaces.
+You can use different storage classes for your tablespaces, just as you can for PGDATA and WAL volumes.
 This is a convenient way of optimizing your resources, balancing performance and costs of your storage based on data access usage and expectations.